 The researchers used light and magnetic fields to reduce the temperature of the soup (Bose Condensate) in to which these atoms were introduced.
 In effect, they chilled them, extracted their energy; thus slowing them down, until they were practically standing still.
 But the laboratory where these experiments were being conducted was, of course, moving.
 It was on this planet...

-Unfortunately, we, with our simple 3d perception, cannot fully visualise these incredible mechanisms at work.
+Unfortunately, we, with our limited perception, cannot fully visualise such an incredible manifestation at work.

-It is no wonder then, when we ask why we cannot see or experience a moment in the past, like us getting up to go and make a cup of coffee, it is because this past existence of ourselves is both a moment millions of miles away and we were much more massive.
+It is no wonder then, when we ask why we cannot see or experience a moment in the past, like us getting up to go and make a cup of coffee, it is because this past existence of ourselves is both a moment millions of kilometers away and a state of much greater form.

-Distances between things were larger; everything was huge in comparison with now, because we are in constant contraction as we proceed through time.
+Everything in the past was vast by comparison with now, because we are in constant contraction as we proceed through time.
 However, we are all together in this; at any moment in time everything around us appears to be proportionally the same as it was before, so nothing appears to change.

-Imagine we somehow manage to time travel into the past, go back a few minutes in time, but somehow stay magically the same size as we are now, what would we see?
-Our past self would be a giant, perhaps the size of the Empire State Building.., moving as if in incredible slow motion through a kitchen the size of Manhattan Island.
+Imagine we somehow manage to time travel into the past, go back a few minutes, but somehow stay magically the same size as we are now, what would we see?
+Would our past self be a giant, perhaps as tall as the Empire State Building..?
+Moving as if in incredible slow motion through a kitchen the size of Manhattan Island.

-What of light?
 Remember a chapter ago, you were reading about a light bulb hanging from the ceiling?
 Go back to that moment and say it was an hour or so ago.
-Relative to our frame of reference in the present, now, it might have taken a couple of seconds for photons from that bulb to reach your eyes, because the distance they needed to travel was a few million miles, in your current perspective.
+Relative to our frame of reference in the present, now, it might have taken a couple of seconds for photons from that bulb to reach your eyes, because the distance they needed to travel was a few million kilometers, by current perspective.

-Atoms in a giant, past body from yesterday might be the size of the London Eye and, if visible from our present frame of reference, have electrons lazily rotating about a nucleus like those hanging pods.
+Atoms in a giant, past body from yesterday might be the size of the London Eye and, if visible from our present predicament, have electrons lazily rotating about a nucleus like those hanging pods.
 A peculiar but compelling scenario!
-Such motion of atomic particles and photons through the Universe, then, would now be quite impossible for us to perceive.
 Would we really see this giant of ourselves as a human at all?
-Being able to see all those individual atoms making up human form, to be able even to see between them; are we sure we could actually see this giant at all?
+Being able to see all those individual atoms making up human form, to be able to see between them, right through them; are we sure we could actually see this giant at all?

-By accepting that a past giant's clock was ticking much more slowly than ours at this present time, then the speed of light remains constant for all moments.
-But we can only see what is ours to see.
-It is easy to fool the eye and thus cognitive perception, even in our present macro state: a sheet of red and white stripes seen from a distance appears to be pink.
-The smaller or closer you get in relation to an object you are looking at, the less its overall form makes earlier sense; like looking at a bed sheet with a microscope.
+We can only see what is ours to see.
+It is easy to fool the eye and thus cognitive perception, even in our present macro state.
+The smaller or closer you get in relation to an object you are looking at, the less its overall form makes earlier sense; like looking at solid matter under a microscope.

-Thus, UC suggests we cannot appreciate events either before or after now, because they are not of a relevant size; giving new meaning to those Minkowski layers.
+Thus UC suggests we cannot appreciate events either before or after now, because they are not of a relevant size, giving new meaning to those Minkowski layers.
 No universal clock by which we must all abide, no 'now' synchronized by the invariance of lightspeed.
-We can only receive information that resonates in space at a given moment proportional to our state of awareness.
-Now is dictated by proportionality.
+We can only receive information that resonates in space at a given moment equal to our state of awareness: Proportionality.

-Within our Solar System this is of no great concern, as our Sun is the 'mother ship' to whose supreme velocity we are all tied.
+Within our Solar System, proportionality is of no great concern, as our Sun is the 'mother ship' to whose supreme velocity we are all tied.
 But this does pose a problem beyond: If a spaceship rushes off from here at great speed into outer space, it will soon become detached from our neighbourhood, and at some stage it will have a velocity and size very distinct from ours.
-So it should begin to disappear, loose form.
+It will, no doubt, disappear, loose form from our perspective.

-Limits always seem to produce nonsense, as does Zero Kelvin.
-But, until such time as we send a craft out at relativistic speeds, or bcome aware of an alien craft of such great velocity entering our space, we cannot know.
-The study of sub atomic particles will probably not answer this question, although quantum physics is already grappling with such bizarre anomalies.
+Limits always seem to produce nonsense, but until such time as we send a craft out at relativistic speeds, or become aware of an alien craft of such great velocity entering our space, we can only speculate.
+The study of sub atomic particles will probably not resolve such a conundrum, although quantum physics is already grappling with such bizarre anomalies.
 (See chapter 1.
 Destiny for MWI and parallel universes)

-EMR frequencies are shifted noticeably emanating from bodies receding at high speeds as mentioned above, to a point, one must assume near light-speed, where they would flat-line and become undetectable to our instruments.
-That might be the point at which our spacecraft fades away... into the past, so to speak.
+Electromagnetic radiation frequencies are shifted noticeably emanating from bodies receding at high speeds, as mentioned above, to a point, one must assume near light-speed, where they would flat-line and become undetectable to our instruments.
+That might be the point at which a departing spacecraft slips back and fades away... into the past, so to speak.

-It is not the scope of this study to propose as much, only to highlight possibilities in terms of particle physics.
-As discussed earlier, space is contracting around us, electromagnetic radiation is the resonance of space and not an entity unto itself, as are photons of light we see today which left galaxies millions of years ago when they were the same proportional size as our present moment.
-Oddly, those galaxies would not appear to be old, they would be the same relative age as our neighbourhood -- which leaves 'now' sort of blowing in the wind.
+It is not the scope of this study to propose as much beyond the hypothetical, only to highlight possibilities in terms of particle physics.
+As discussed earlier, space is contracting around us, emr is the resonance of space and not an entity unto itself, as are photons of light we see today which left galaxies millions of years ago when they were the same proportional size as our present moment.
+Oddly, those galaxies would not appear to be old, they would be the same relative age as our neighbourhood – which leaves 'now' sort of "blowing in the wind".

 And lastly, as has recently been proposed by an international consortium of scientists, light is slowing down.
 If matter and associated space is in contraction, then the speed of light cannot be constant, it must reduce in velocity over time.
 The fact that we are actually experiencing an increase in our rate of passage through time might have some bearing on this startling discovery.